Roll of Honour of the 710 men of Hyde who fell in WW1

 John William HUNT

-Private 34897 John William HUNT
+Private 34897 John William HUNT of 7th Bn., Border Regiment

-Died of Wounds, Sunday 31st March 1918, No.3 Canadian Station Hospital, France, age 30
+Died of Wounds Sunday 31st March 1918, No.3 Canadian Station Hospital, France, age 30

-| Home address: | 81 Old Road, Flowery Field, Newton, Hyde, Cheshire |
+| Of: | 81 Old Road, Flowery Field, Newton, Hyde, Cheshire |

 | Born: | 1888, Hyde, Cheshire |

-| Parents: | Margaret Ann Hunt and William Hunt 17 Mary Street, Hyde, Cheshire |
+| Parents: | Margaret Ann Hunt and William Hunt of 17 Mary Street, Hyde, Cheshire |

-| Marital status: | Married to Alice Hunt (née Cooper) 81 Old Road, Flowery Field, Hyde, Cheshire |
+| Marital status: | Married to Alice Hunt (née Cooper) of 81 Old Road, Flowery Field, Hyde, Cheshire |

 | Occupation: | Cotton Cloth Weaver, Ashton Brothers |

-| Enlisted: | Barrow, Lancashire |
+| He enlisted in: | Barrow, Lancashire |

-| Remembered: | Doullens Communal Cemetery Extension No.1, Somme, France, plot VI, row G, grave 52. |
+| Remembered on: | Doullens Communal Cemetery Extension No.1, Somme, France, VI.
+G. 52. |

-| Link to Hyde: | Born in Hyde |
+| Link with Hyde: | Born in Hyde |

+Died of a shrapnel wounds to back and right shoulder.
 A Message of Remembrance, written for Werneth Low Cenotaph Unveiling, 25th June 1921: